Brian-Masse/Recall/README.md

 - added the ability to set the default length of events
 - added a toggle to turn on universal fine time selection
 - added a toggle to change default event snapping
+- added a toggle to automatically start Recalls at the end of the most recent event

 _features_